 Why did Fuld need that much money so badly?
 What made it all worthwhile?
 For one thing, Fuld was able to acquire a major art collection worth tens of millions of dollars, including works by abstract expressionists such as de Kooning.
 Bonus: his wife got to sit on the board of the Museum of Modern Art.

-on the intrinsic benefits of the arts found that the arts are responsible for
+A recent report on the intrinsic benefits of the arts found that the arts are responsible for

 growth in individual capacities—such as enhanced empathy for other people and cultures, powers of observation, and understanding of the world—that can occur through cumulative arts experiences.
 These intrinsic effects enrich individual lives, but they also have a public spillover component in that they cultivate the kinds of citizens desired in a pluralistic society.